Four finalists compete for Time's Person of the Year for 2020 | Health

 Teenage climate activist Greta Thunberg last year became the youngest individual winner of the accolade.
 The 16-year-old Swede inspired young people to take action in 2019 against climate change, grabbing headlines when she regularly skipped school to demonstrate outside Swedish parliament in a push for her government to curb carbon emissions.
 The Person of the Year is usually an individual, but multiple people who greatly affected the nation and the world have been named.
 Time started the honor in 1927.

-The winner will be serenaded during the television special by the K-pop group BTS, which on Thursday was named Time's Entertainer of the Year.
-The seven-member band from South Korea, one of the world's most popular thanks to its upbeat dancey songs, last month got the first major Grammy Award nomination for a K-pop band.
+The winner will be serenaded during a television special by the K-pop group BTS, which on Thursday was named Time's Entertainer of the Year.
+The seven-member band from South Korea, one of the world's most popular, last month got the first major Grammy Award nomination for a K-pop band.
+Its English-language single "Dynamite" debuted at No. 1 on the Billboard Hot 100 charts over the summer.
 This year's four finalists include Joe Biden, who is due to be inaugurated as the 46th U.S. president on Jan.
 20, after winning a "historic and unprecedented election," Time said.
 "He broke former President Barack Obama's record for the most votes ever cast for a presidential candidate."

 U.S. President Donald Trump is also in the running.
 "Since losing the election, he's baselessly claimed that there was fraud and falsely said that he's the winner," Time said.
 "His Administration has been highly criticized for its response to the COVID-19 pandemic."
 Battling the deadly pandemic are frontline healthcare workers and infectious disease expert Dr. Anthony Fauci.
 Together they are the third finalist under consideration.